What budget for activities and outings Milan?

 Travel budget Milan and cost of living

 A stay in Milan can be expensive, especially if you're planning a trip to the lakes.
 It won't be the meals that weigh down your travel budget (you can always find good food at reasonable prices), but rather the accommodation, which in the capital of Lombardy can quickly reach very high sums.
-At a hotel or bed & breakfast (B&B or agriturismo), the price for a double room will hardly drop below €80, especially if your stay takes place during the week of the International Furniture Fair (mid-April) or during the weeks of the fashion shows (early February and early September): it will then be difficult to find accommodation for less than €200 a night!
-It's not customary to haggle in accommodation or stores, but the longer you stay in the same establishment, the more likely you are to get a discount.
+At a hotel or bed & breakfast (B&B or agriturismo), the price for a double room hardly goes below €80, especially if your stay takes place during the week of the International Furniture Fair (mid-April) or during the fashion show weeks (early February and early September): it will then be difficult to find accommodation for less than €200 a night!
+It's not customary to haggle in accommodation or stores, but the longer you stay in the same establishment, the more likely you are to receive a discount.

 Here's an idea of average prices: